Idiopathic generalized epilepsy: Juvenile absence epilepsy

-Juvenile absence epilepsy is similar to CAE but has an onset between ages 9 and 12, sometimes it may start earlier at the age of 6–7 years In JAE the child may experience both absence seizures as well as tonic-clonic seizures.
-The duration of seizures lasts for 5-20 sec or in some cases maximum 40 sec.
-The patients with this disorder have less frequent but longer absence seizures than those with CAE.
-Though the cognition is intact, but attention deficit hyperactivity disorder and learning difficulties sometimes comorbid with JAE.
-Roughly 1 to 2 in 100 case with epilepsy have been diagnosed as JAE.
-Diagnosis of JAE is mainly on the basis of seizure type, clinical history, family history, and physical and neurological examinations by expert clinicians.
-EEG and MRI have been necessary to perform just to find out the seizure activity and whether any lesion involves, though the MRI has been found normal in patients with JAE.
+Juvenile absence epilepsy is similar to CAE but has an onset between ages 9 and 13.
+Other differences are that patients with this disorder have less frequent but longer absence seizures than those with CAE.
 There are a number of possible genetic loci for this disorder, though no causative genes have been demonstrated.
-The useful anti-seizure medication for JAE are ethosuximide (Zarontin), sodium valproate (Epilim) and lamotrigine (Lamictal).
-Ketogenic diet is also an treatment option and also do not have side effects.

 Juvenile myoclonic epilepsy

 Also known as Janz syndrome, juvenile myoclonic epilepsy (JME) is a common form of epilepsy, accounting for ~10% of all cases and ~25% of cases of idiopathic generalized epilepsies.
 Many children with CAE go on to develop JME.
 JME first presents between the ages of 12 and 18 with prominent myoclonic seizures.
 These seizures tend to occur early in the morning.
 Patients with JME may also have generalized tonic-clonic seizures and absence seizures.
 Linkage of this disorder has been shown to mutations in the genes GABRA1, CACNB4, CLCN2, GABRD2, EFHC1, and EFHC2.
-The onset of Juvenile myoclonic epilepsy is in adolescence, and it might continued lifelong.